hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from laptop")

+The following paragraphs address In-band Python scripts, PowerShell Cmdlets and VMware infrastructures with respect to the CHIF driver.

 ### In-band Python scripts

-The `blobstore://.` URL can be used as well in Redfish Python scripts based upon the [HPE python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library) to perform in-band management operations.
-Such programs will have the same behavior as iLOrest since iLOrest uses as well this HPE Python Redfish library.
+The `blobstore://.` URL mentioned above, can be used as well, in Redfish Python scripts based upon the [HPE python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library) to perform in-band management operations.
+Such programs will have the same behavior as iLOrest since iLOrest uses as well the HPE Python Redfish library.

-In the following picture you can see the execution in a virtual machine, of the [get_ilo_ip.py](https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/get_ilo_ip.py) python example from this HPE library configured for in-band management.
+In the following picture you can see the execution in a virtual machine, of the [get_ilo_ip.py](https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/get_ilo_ip.py) python example configured for in-band management.

 The `grep` command, following the `dmidecode` command returns all the lines of the `get_ilo_ip.py` file, containing strings `SYSTEM_URL` or `LOGIN_ACCOUNT` or `LOGIN_PASSWORD`.
 Lines starting with a `#` sign are commented lines, thus, not executed.